emri99/styledocco/README.md

-This is a fork of the [original StyleDocco](https://github.com/jacobrask/styledocco), with some additional features (for [Lucid Software](https://www.golucid.co/)):
+This is a fork of the [original StyleDocco](https://github.com/jacobrask/styledocco), with some additional features grabbed from github forks.

-* Ability to exclude files/folders using `--exclude <RegExp as string>` (optional)
-* Ability to isolate relevant CSS in the previews (rather than lumping all compiled CSS together for all the previews) with the optional `--isolate`

 StyleDocco
 ==========

 StyleDocco generates documentation and style guide documents from your stylesheets.

 Stylesheet comments will be parsed through [Markdown](http://en.wikipedia.org/wiki/Markdown) and displayed in a generated HTML document.
 You can write HTML code prefixed with 4 spaces or between [code fences](http://github.github.com/github-flavored-markdown/) (<code>```</code>) in your comments, and StyleDocco show a preview with the styles applied, and displays the example HTML code.

 The previews are rendered in a resizable iframes to make it easy to demonstrate responsive designs at different viewport sizes.